Week 11 (March 12-18): Write a letter to yourself.

 Friday night, I had a dream that I took a postcard out of the mailbox, and I saw that I’d sent it to myself.
 I don’t know what was on that card, other than I saw it was to me, from me.
 And I spent a lot of time pondering this message, from under that dark cold cloud this weekend.

-On Thursday, I had arrived home after work, with an overwhelming feeling of gloom and doom, and why am I still here, and what am I doing.
+On Thursday, I had arrived home after work, with an overwhelming feeling of gloom and doom.
 I was feeling utterly lost and completely alone in the world.
 Under my mailbox sat a box, which I carried into my house and promptly opened.

 You know how I love me some snail mail.